soodvarun78/JackAudioPlaybackExample/README.md

-Read README for information on the project
+Read Readme.txt for information on the project